Solaris (novel)

 Solaris (/səˈlɑrɪs/) is a 1961 science fiction novel by Polish writer Stanisław Lem.
-It follows a crew of scientists on a space station research facility as they attempt to understand an extraterrestrial intelligence, which takes the form of a vast ocean on the titular alien planet.
+It follows a crew of scientists on a hovering near-surface research facility as they attempt to understand an extraterrestrial intelligence, which takes the form of a vast ocean on the titular alien planet.
 The novel is one of Lem's best-known works.

 The book has been adapted many times for film, radio, and theater.
-Prominent film adaptations include Andrei Tarkovsky's 1972 version and Steven Soderbergh's 2002 version, although Lem later remarked that none of these films reflected the book's thematic emphasis on the limitations of human rationality.
+Prominent film adaptations include Andrei Tarkovsky's 1972 version and Steven Soderbergh's 2002 version, although Lem said that the films shifted away from the book's thematic emphasis on the limitations of human rationality.

 Plot summary

 Solaris chronicles the ultimate futility of attempted communications with the extraterrestrial life inhabiting a distant alien planet named Solaris.
-The planet is almost completely covered with an ocean of gelatinous material that turns out to be a single, planet-encompassing entity.
+The planet is almost completely covered with an ocean of black, gelatinous material that forms a single, planet-encompassing entity.
 Terran scientists conjecture it is a living and sentient being, and attempt to communicate with it.

 Kris Kelvin, a psychologist, arrives aboard Solaris Station, a scientific research station hovering near the oceanic surface of Solaris.
 The scientists there have studied the planet and its ocean for many decades, mostly in vain.
 A scientific discipline known as Solaristics has degenerated over the years to simply observing, recording and categorizing the complex phenomena that occur on the surface of the ocean.
 Thus far, the scientists have only compiled an elaborate nomenclature of the phenomena, and do not yet understand what they really mean.
 Shortly before Kelvin's arrival, the crew exposed the ocean to a more aggressive and unauthorized experimentation with a high-energy X-ray bombardment.
 Their experimentation gives unexpected results and becomes psychologically traumatic for them as individually flawed humans.

 The ocean's response to this intrusion exposes the deeper, hidden aspects of the personalities of the human scientists, while revealing nothing of the ocean's nature itself.
 It does this by materializing physical simulacra (including human ones) based on the unpleasant repressed memories of the researchers, who visit the corresponding researchers.
 Kelvin confronts memories of his dead lover and guilt about her suicide, which constitutes a significant part of the plot.
 The "visitors" of the other persons are only alluded to.